6 The R API: entry points for C code

 6.6.2 Fortran LOGICAL

 Passing Fortran LOGICAL variables to/from C/C++ is potentially compiler-dependent.
 Fortran compilers have long used a 32-bit integer type so it is pretty portable to use int * on the C/C++ side.
 However, recent versions of gfortran via the option -fc-prototypes-external say the C equivalent is int_least32_t *: ‘Link-Time Optimization’ will report int * as a mismatch.
-It is possible to use iso_c_binding in Fortran 2003 to map LOGICAL variables to the C99 type _Bool, but it is usually simpler to pass integers to and fro.
+It is possible to use iso_c_binding in Fortran 2003 to map LOGICAL variables to the C99 type _Bool, but it is usually simpler to pass integers.

 6.6.3 Passing functions